ANLGBOY/MADE-with-PyTorch/README.md

 PyTorch implementation of MADE for MNIST

 ## Description
 This is implementation of Masked Autoencoder for Distribution Estimation(MADE).
 To facilitate sampling numbers, I used one-hot encoding of numbers as additional input.
 The shape of input is batch size * 794 (not 784).
-This implementation includes direct connection between input and output and connectivity-agnostic trainint.
+This implementation includes direct connection between input and output and connectivity-agnostic training.
 But i didn't implement order-agonostic training.

 ## Results
 The following results were obtained with the default setting. (command: python made.py)